40 Things Your Doctor Wishes You Knew About Vaccines

 You’d be surprised how late you can still get the flu vaccine

 It’s ideal to get your flu shot as soon as possible after its early fall release; the CDC recommends getting it by the end of October.
-But the group also stresses that a flu vaccine in November and even as late in the season as January can be beneficial.
-In January 2018, the FDA confirmed it was indeed not too late to get the vaccine.
+(In North America, flu season generally starts in October and peaks from December to February, although it can last until May.)
+But the group also stresses that a flu vaccine in November and even late in the season can be beneficial.
+Although it may not ever be too late to get the flu vaccine, it can be too early.
+The CDC states that getting the vaccine in July and August (if it’s available) may not provide protection throughout the season, especially among older adults.
+Flu shots typically take about two weeks to stimulate the antibodies in the body that protect you from the infection.

 Pregnant women don’t need a doctor’s approval to get the flu vaccine